joostvanveen/laravel-litespeedcache/README.md

 ESI block will be replaced by the actual, uncached csrf token.
 This way you can have a fully cached paged, but **with** a uncached token.

-Use the following code to include a hidden field in your form instead of `csrf_field()`.
+Use the following code to include a hidden field in a form on a cached page, instead of `csrf_field()`.
 The 'litespeedcache.routes.field' route is part of this package an will return a hidden field with csrf token.
 Use the ESI block in your page like so:
 ```php
 <esi:include src="{{ route('litespeedcache.csrf.field') }}" />